 - post-EY LIFT support including modelling of multi agency strategies.

 There is a new electronic request form which you can complete and submit.

 Alternatively, you can download and complete the Equality and Inclusion Special Educational Needs and Disability Support Request (DOCX, 51.7 KB) and email to EYinclusion@theeducationpeople.org.

 Please see The Education People website for details of training, visits and products for:

 The Local Offer

-The Local Offer gives children and young people with special educational needs or disabilities and their families information about what support services the local authority think will be available in their local area.
+Kent's Local Offer is available through SEND Information Hub - Kent This website gives children and young people with special educational needs or disabilities and their families information about what support services the local authority think will be available in their local area.
 Every local authority is responsible for writing a Local Offer and making sure it is available for everyone to see.

 Access this link for information about how Equality and Inclusion Team work with Specialist Teaching and Learning Service, EY LIFT, SENIF and EHC plans.